Siabell/Libreria-Numeros-Complejos/README.md

 The state (vector) of the system will tell us the probabilities of being on each vertex.
 This library implements the following operations:

-- Calculate the state before n "clicks" of a system giving the adjacency matrix, the initial state vector and a number n that represent the number of "clicks".
+- Calculates the state before n "clicks" of a system giving the adjacency matrix, the initial state vector and a number n that represent the number of "clicks".
 - Plots the probabilities of a state vector
-- calculate the probability of a state vector
+- calculates the probability of a state vector
-- Calculate the probability of finding a particle at a particular position.
-- The probability of transiting from the first vector to the second.

 Also simulates the experiment of:

 - The marble experiments with Boolean coefficient
 - Classic probabilistic three-slit experiment
 - Quantum multiple-slit experiment.

+## Basic Quantun Theory

+The basic Quantum theory associates a vector space to a quantum system.
+The dimension of this space reflects the amount of basic states of the system.
+The states can be superposed, by adding their representing vectors.
+The state space has  a geometry, given by its inner product, it tells us the likelihood for a given state to transition into another one after being measured.
+Also Observables are represented by hermitian operators.
+The result of an observation is an eigenvalue of the hermitian.
+This library implements the following operations of quantum systems:

+- Calculates the probability of finding a particle at a particular position.
+- The probability of transiting from the first vector to the second.
+- Calculate the variance and mean of an observable.
+- A function checks if a matrix is hermitian, and if it is, it calculates the mean and the variance of the observable in the given state.
+- calculates the eigenvalues of an observable and the probability that the system transitions to one of the eigenvectors after the observation.

 ## Getting Started